About this item

 About the Author

-John MacArthur is the pastor-teacher of Grace Community Church in Sun Valley, California, where he has served since 1969.
-He is known around the world for his verse-by-verse expository preaching and his pulpit ministry via his daily radio program, Grace to You.
-He has also written or edited nearly four hundred books and study guides.
-MacArthur is chancellor emeritus of the Master's Seminary and Master's University.
-He and his wife, Patricia, live in Southern California and have four grown children.
+John MacArthur (1939-2025) is the late pastor-teacher of Grace Community Church in Sun Valley, California, where he served since 1969.
+He is known around the world for his verse-by-verse expository preaching and his pulpit ministry via his radio program, Grace to You.
+He wrote or edited nearly four hundred books and study guides.
+MacArthur also served as chancellor emeritus of the Master's Seminary and Master's University.